rafalp/Misago/dev-docs/plugins/hooks/check-delete-attachment-permission-hook.md

 #### `action: CheckDeleteAttachmentPermissionHookAction`

-A standard Misago function used to check if a user has permission to delete an attachment.
+Misago function used to check if a user has permission to delete an attachment.
 It raises `PermissionDenied` if they are not allowed to delete it.

 See the [action](#action) section for details.